Strategic Communication Undergrads Will Spend Four Days in February Interviewing and Networking in New York City

 Rachel Kim is from Rochester Hills, Mich., a member of Chi Omega Sorority and also serves as on the Mizzou Tour Team.
 In addition, she is working as the creative director for a campaign for Wienerschnitzel on Mizzou’s National Student Advertising Competition (NSAC) Team, hosted by AAF.
 Though excited to participate in the AAF program and spend time in NYC again, Kim says that her outlook on her career and how she is planning her life after graduation has changed drastically during her time at Mizzou and that she’s found beauty in not planning too far in advance.

-Alicia White is from Dallas, a member of Delta Tau Chapter of Alpha Kappa Alpha Sorority, a teaching assistant for Mizzou Black Women’s Initiative and also serves as a J-School Ambassador.
+Alicia White is from Dallas, a member of Delta Tau Chapter of Alpha Kappa Alpha Sorority, Inc., a teaching assistant for Mizzou Black Women’s Initiative and also serves as a J-School Ambassador.
 She is also working as a brand strategist for Mizzou’s NSAC team.
 A sorority friend told her about the AAF program and she knows it serves as a tremendous stepping-stone to a career.
-Her post-graduation plans include travelling to Kenya with her best friend (a native Kenyan) and spending a month abroad.
-One of White’s favorite memories was cleaning up after a concert at Mizzou and jumping and singing in a bounce house, from which she could see the columns and Tiger Plaza.
+Her post-graduation plans include travelling to Kenya with her best friend and spending a month abroad.
+One of White’s favorite memories was when we were leaving after a concert at Mizzou and jumping and singing in a bounce house, from which she could see the columns and Tiger Plaza.

 The American Advertising Federation (AAF), the nation’s oldest national advertising trade association and the only association representing all facets of the advertising industry.
 Headquartered in Washington, D.C., AAF acts as the “Unifying Voice for Advertising.”
 The AAF’s membership is comprised of nearly 100 blue chip corporate members comprising the nation’s leading advertisers, advertising agencies, and media companies; a national network of nearly 200 local clubs representing 40,000 advertising professionals; and more than 200 AAF college chapters with over 5,000 student members.
 The AAF operates a host of programs and initiatives including the Advertising Hall of Fame, the American Advertising Awards, the National Student Advertising Competition, the Mosaic Center on Multiculturalism, and summer Ad Camps for high school students.